Hourly Wage for Operating Room Nurse Salary in the United States

 FAQ about Operating Room Nurse

-1. What are the responsibilities of Operating Room Nurse?
+1. What industry pays the highest salary for Operating Room Nurse?

 Salary.com salary estimates, histograms, trends, and comparisons are derived from both employer job postings and third-party data sources.
 We also provide multiple percentiles of salary information for your reference, click here to know Why the Salary Midpoint Formula Is Crucial to Getting Pay Equity Right.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.